 It’s a long-standing stereotype that “stoners” love their snacks.
 No reason to be offended – stereotypes are always grounded in some truth.
-Cannabis does have the tendency to increase a person’s appetite, which is why it has come so in handy for patients with eating disorders like anorexia or those undergoing chemotherapy treatment that can zap your desire to eat anything, and eating is key to a successful treatment regime.
+Cannabis does have the tendency to increase a person’s appetite, which is why it has come so in handy for patients with eating disorders like anorexia or those undergoing chemotherapy that can zap your desire to eat anything.
 Marijuana munchies are brought on by the herbs influence over the endocannabinoid system, which regulates homeostasis (sleep, memory, mood, and hunger).

 There’s more to the connection between marijuana and food than “the munchies”, though, which a lot of first-time users and even long-term proponents might not be aware of.
 Certain foods can actually impact the effect that cannabis has on your body.
 Interesting, right?